 The Climate Plan web page offers more information.

-The City of Bozeman is conducting a vulnerability assessment and developing a resiliency strategy to assess local climate impacts, prioritize vulnerabilities, and develop adaptation strategies and an action plan for resiliency.
-Municipalities across the United States are acting to establish local resilience initiatives to prepare for the effects of climate change and other hazards.
-To adapt to the risks associated with changing local climate conditions, the City of Bozeman is undergoing a climate vulnerability assessment of municipal buildings, infrastructure, and operations to build resilience in delivering its municipal services.
+In 2019, the City of Bozeman conducted a vulnerability assessment and developed a resiliency strategy to assess local climate impacts, prioritize vulnerabilities, and develop adaptation strategies and an action plan for resiliency.
 In the coming years, Bozeman is projected to be impacted by extreme heat, floods, drought, decreased snowpack, more extensive, frequent and intense wildfire, and more severe winter storms.

-The project fact sheet provides detailed project information and ways to get involved.
-The vulnerability assessment and resiliency strategy will serve as a pre-cursor to the City's Climate Action and Resiliency Plan in 2019, the update to the City's existing Climate Action Plans.
+The project fact sheet provides detailed project information.
+The vulnerability assessment and resiliency strategy will inform the City's Climate Plan, the update to the City's existing Climate Action Plans.

 Climate Action Plans and Policies

 History of Climate Action in Bozeman